Product May Have Been Discontinued

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the peas, potato and pea proteins, this looks like the profile of a kibble containing a significant amount of meat.
+When you consider the protein-boosting effect of the peas, potato protein, pea protein and alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.

-Castor and Pollux Natural Ultramix Grain Free is a meat-based kibble using a significant amount of meats and meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Castor and Pollux Natural Ultramix Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.